seddon-software/highlands-secure/README.txt

 To run the server:
 	python server.py [excelFile]

+To run automatic tests you will need to install selenium:
+	pip install selenium

-To run the automatic tests (these are broken at present):
+To run the automatic tests
 	python run_tests.py [excelFile]

 To start the client assessment in a browser: